Relintai/pandemonium_engine_docs/usage/export/exporting_projects.md

 binary, which is smaller in size, more optimized and does not include tools like the editor and debugger.

-Finally, Godot has a simple but efficient system for `creating DLCs as extra package files ( doc_exporting_pcks )`.
+Finally, Pandemonium has a simple but efficient system for `creating DLCs as extra package files ( doc_exporting_pcks )`.

 On mobile